christoforos-nikolaou/MolBioMedClass/Part_Ib_Computation_and_omics_approaches_to_Biology.md

 * Variation in omics data

 * Taking advantage of variation to talk about means.
-A technique calls Analysis of Variance (ANOVA) is a very useful tool in the analysis of gene expression
+A technique called Analysis of Variance (ANOVA) is a very useful tool in the analysis of gene expression

 * Harnessing variability in order to detect patterns of identity and qualitative traits.
 In many cases we have data that can be "spread" on a n-dimensional space (we call this a manifold).
 This "spreading" allows us to spot groupd that we didn't know existed.
 Many analysis of single-cell -omics start with exactly this sort of analysis.